ismailbennani/openapi-changelog/README.md

         mode to transit, you can optionally specify either a \`departure_time\` or an \`arrival_time\`.
 If neither time is specified, the \`departure_time\` defaults to now (that is, the departure time defaults to the current time).
         You can also optionally include a \`transit_mode\` and/or a \`transit_routing_preference\`.**\

-        <div class="note">Note: Both walking and bicycling directions may sometimes not include clear pedestrian or
-        bicycling paths, so these directions will return warnings in the returned result which you must display to the user.</div>

 Version 1.17.3 - PATCH